sanjanasidgiddi/BookLibrary/README.md

 - **View All Books**: Browse a collection of available books.
 - **Issue Books**: Users can borrow, and return books to the library.
 - **Library Logs**: Admin users can view library activity logs.
-- **Manage Books**: Admin users can manage the book data, and new books to library.
+- **Manage Books**: Admin users can manage the book data, and new books to the Library.

 ## User Stories